 “We spend roughly £7million pounds a month on social care, yet the increase in core council tax would only give us about £3.6million pounds to cover the whole year – which helps to explain the scale of our financial challenge.
 We have been doing all we can to protect frontline services.
 But, with just 36p remaining of each pound we used to get in government funding, we, like other councils, have no choice but to take some painful decisions to make ends meet.”

 To help reduce the council’s budget gap from £57million the council has reviewed how it spends its money to make sure that it can improve the lives of people in greatest need.
-By doing this, as well as making efficiency savings including cutting back-office functions and tiers of management and by changing some services, it will be able to agree a budget that includes £24million of savings.
+By doing this, as well as making efficiency savings including cutting back-office functions and tiers of management and by changing some services, it has agreed a budget that includes £24million of savings.

 Councillor Bassam Mahfouz, cabinet member for finance and leisure, said: “We know that having a decent home is essential to improving people’s life chances which is why we have made it the council’s top political priority.
 I think, like me, most residents will think it is wrong that homes are being left empty so that investors can make money while others have no choice but to live in temporary accommodation.